Histology of the Spleen

 The splenic vein then enters the splenorenal ligament behind the tail of the pancreas and inferior to the splenic artery, where it follows the course of the artery.
 As it travels along the posterior border of the pancreas, the vessel also receives tributaries from the gland along its inferomedial course.
 Other tributaries to the vessel distally include the left gastroepiploic and short gastric veins.
 It is anteriorly related to the left kidney and its hilum and the arteries and veins of the same organ.
 The left sympathetic trunk and left crus of the diaphragm, superior mesenteric artery and abdominal aorta are also posteriorly related to the vessel.
 At the neck of the pancreas, the splenic vein is joined by the superior mesenteric vein and forms the portal vein that brings blood to the liver for further processing.

-The spleen does not have efferent lymphatic tributaries.
-However, the afferent vessels pass through the splenic trabeculae and into the lymphatic conduits at the hilum.
+The spleen does not have afferent lymphatic tributaries.
+However, the efferent vessels pass through the splenic trabeculae and into the lymphatic conduits at the hilum.
 The lymphatic vessels take a similar course to the artery and vein, behind the pancreas.
 They subsequently drain to the peri-hilar, splenic artery and coeliac lymph nodes.

 The right vagus nerve, left celiac (coeliac) ganglion and the celiac plexus all contribute neuronal fibres to the splenic plexus.
 This is primarily a sympathetic plexus that innervate the splenic smooth musculature, trabeculae and blood vessels of the spleen.
 Painful stimuli arising from the pulp of the spleen is diffuse and referred to the central epigastrium.
 However, pain from the capsule is localized to the posterior part of the left upper quadrant.